Disability Insurance Legal Services

 What We Do at RMS Law

-At Rosen Moss Snyder LLP, we offer expert legal services not only to the local community in Montgomery County but to everyone in Greater Philadelphia and beyond who has had a prosperous career tragically impeded by a disability.
+At Rosen Moss Snyder LLP, we offer expert legal services not only to the local community in Bucks County and Montgomery County but to everyone in Greater Philadelphia and beyond who has had a prosperous career tragically impeded by a disability.
 We also serve as ERISA disability attorneys for group insurance claims as well.

 For a free consultation regarding your disabling medical condition and the disability benefits available to you, contact us online or give us a call today at 215-935-0315.